 Understand more about desire and how to maintain it in long term relationships from psychotherapist Esther Perel.

-Get philosophical on the idea of romantic love and how it impacts us with this video from Alain De Botton.
+Get deep and philosophical on how the idea of romantic love impacts us, perhaps negatively, with this video from Alain De Botton.